AF-1/lms-dynamicplaylistcreator/README.md

 # Dynamic Playlist Creator

 **Dynamic Playlist Creator** [^1] is a companion plugin for the *Dynamic Playlists* plugin.
 It helps you create dynamic playlists using templates.<br><br>
-It is a **BETA** version because I expect bugs in the templates and I won't release an untested plugin. **I don't use this plugin myself and don't have the time to test the templates against all possible parameter combinations**.<br><br>
+It's a **BETA** version because there may still be bugs in the templates. **I don't use this plugin myself and don't have the time to test the templates against all possible parameter combinations**.<br><br>
 If *enough* beta testers come forward to test the templates **extensively** (thank you!), perhaps one day this plugin can be part of the LMS plugin repository.<br>
-Until then, it will continue to be a beta version with updates as bug reports come in.
+Until then, it will continue to be officially a beta version with updates as bug reports come in, even if the plugin is already working.
 <br><br><br>